 We’ve also put together a full Mattress Buying Guide that’s incredibly detailed and will walk you through a huge list of considerations with regard to mattresses.
 Unsure of what edge support means and why you should care?
 Read the guide!
 Don’t really know what latex foam is?
 Read the guide!
 You get the point, we think it’s very helpful.

-Additionally, we’ve complied dozens of specific guides if you do have a general sense of the type of bed that you want.
+Additionally, we’ve compiled dozens of specific guides for shoppers that have a general sense of what type of bed they want.
 For example, we have a list of the best mattresses for stomach / belly sleepers where we cover what’s important if you’re a strict stomach sleeper.
-We go things like firmness, material preferences, pricing, and more.
+We go over things like firmness, material preferences, pricing, and more.
 We do something similar for our best mattress for AirBNB and vacation rental post, which details considerations for a bed that you won’t personally be sleeping on.
 We’ve really tried to think through the guides that would be helpful and have so far posted dozens of them.
-You can see a list of all of our Best Mattress Guides here.

 Not sure what all these terms mean?
 Start here!

 Browse our favorite mattresses by type and category.

 Some shoppers just don’t know where to start when it comes to getting a new mattress.
 Do they want a firm or soft bed?
 Is memory foam okay?
 Are certain brands better than others?
 That’s precisely why we created our Mattress Finder Quiz— to help you find the right bed for you.
 It’s not the most in-depth quiz you’ve ever taken, but it will guide you along and help you narrow down your list.